judge0/ide/README.md

 Thanks a lot to all [contributors](https://github.com/judge0/ide/graphs/contributors) for their contributions in this project.

 ## Supporters
-Thanks a lot to all my [Patrons](https://www.patreon.com/hermanzdosilovic) and [PayPal](https://paypal.me/hermanzdosilovic) donors that helped me keep Judge0 IDE free for everybody around the World.
+Thanks a lot to all my [Patrons](https://www.patreon.com/hermanzdosilovic) and [PayPal](https://paypal.me/hermanzdosilovic) donors that supported Judge0 development.
 Thank you! ♥

 ## Donate
-Your are more than welcome to support Judge0 on [Patreon](https://www.patreon.com/hermanzdosilovic) or via [PayPal](https://paypal.me/hermanzdosilovic).
-Your monthly or one-time donation will help pay server costs and will improve future development and maintenance.
-Thank you! ♥
+Your are more than welcome to support Judge0 development on [Patreon](https://www.patreon.com/hermanzdosilovic), via [PayPal](https://paypal.me/hermanzdosilovic) or [Revolut](https://pay.revolut.com/profile/hermancy5).

 ## License
 Judge0 IDE is licensed under the [MIT License](https://github.com/judge0/ide/blob/master/LICENSE).